krisztian-am/addon_erase_draftpage_job/README.md

-# Erase Draft Page Job
+# Erase Draft Page Job - delete all draft pages of your concrete5 site

 When you are building a concrete5 site, sometime, you ended up leaving tons of draft pages.